 - De-flower the master bedroom.
 Nix those floral prints and go for gender-neutral décor in calming colors.
 Clear odds and ends off bedside tables and replace with a curated stack of books, a small plant or fresh flowers.
 Add light with a mirror, ideally positioned to reflect a window.
 Hang a few pieces of art on the wall, like sophisticated black and white prints or photos.

 - Clear out closets.
 Or stage them with a few neutral items to show off all that space.
 Storage sells!

-- Stage the outdoors for a leisurely lifestyle with items like a hammock, outdoor sofa, fire pit, cute café table for a small patio or a croquet set for a grassy lawn.
+- Stage the outdoors for a leisurely lifestyle with items like a hammock, outdoor sofa, fire pit, cute café table for a small patio or croquet set for a grassy lawn.
 Don’t forget to stage front porches and bedroom balconies as usable spaces so potential buyers can envision themselves there sipping their morning coffee or relaxing with a good book.

 - Finish with photos.
-Jeffrey recommends that home sellers who live in their staged home between showings should snap photos so they know exactly how to remake their staged bed, where to toss the throw pillows and where the pair of wine glasses were staged on the kitchen counter.
+Jeffrey recommends that home sellers who live in their staged home between showings should snap photos so they know exactly how to remake their staged bed, where to toss the throw pillows, and where the pair of wine glasses were staged on the kitchen counter.

 Consult with our Abio Properties agents to get their honest assessment of your DIY staging style.
 Call us at 888-400-ABIO (2246) or email at email@example.com.